nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 This article ended up being a high-level introduction to Fourier Analysis.
 It will take you through some of the math involved; we are going to write some code, and eventually, it will probably fall short.
 There's too much to cover in a single blog post.
 It assumes the reader understands $$\frac{d}{dx}$$ derivatives, $$\int$$ integrals and basic trigonometry.

-# The *Fourier Experiments*

-## Sinusoidal Tetris

-This is the first experiment, a game that plays like Tetris, but there's a catch: there are no square shapes, only sinusoids.
-To survive, you need to keep the original *signal* closer to zero.
-If your signal *spikes* too much, you lose.
-Each sinusoid adds something and removes something if configured wisely.
-Normally, [*you win some, you lose some*](https://www.youtube.com/watch?v=3mbvWn1EY6g), unless you train your brain to compute Fourier Series for arbitrary functions in real-time.
-If so, you win!

-<div id="tetris-sketch"></div>
-<sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/tetris.js)</sup></sup>

-If you don't understand what is happening in this game, don't worry, if you reach the end of the article, you should have an overview of all the ~~simple~~ math involved.

 # What is a Circle? (short math recap)